 Raised in Washington D.C. and perhaps bathed in the political dichotomy of that city, Levitt graduated from Cornell University and began a successful career as an international correspondent before pursuing his music.
 However, Levitt is a quintessential artist, capturing sound, image, and text from his travels on a Greyhound Bus, talking to the people who make the frame of American society; even if they are overshadowed by the moguls who exploit them.

-The Greyhound Diaries allow us to get on the platform of those struggling to get by and help the reader or listener bridge the gaps in their own broken stories.
 Doug Levitt is truly gifted in his storytelling and his work will rival those of the most famous to proceed him.